-Manduka was established in 1997 by Peter Sterios; an engineer turned yogi.
+Manduka was established in 1997 by Peter Stereos; an engineer turned yogi.
 He designed the Black Mat and gifted it to educators he considered and respected to demonstrate his appreciation.
 They passed the mat down to their understudies, and an organization was conceived.
-The name Manduka was motivated by Mandukasana (frog represent) a represent his educator and guide, Shandor Remete, incorporated continuously into training.
+The name Manduka was motivated by Mandukasana (frog represent) a represents his educator and guide, Shandor Remete, incorporated continuously into training.

 Manduka is known to put the client and condition to the exclusion of everything else and attempts to exhibit their pledge to manageability.